timm/ABC/README.md

 “Maybe they don’t,” I replied.
 “Maybe we just have not learned how to ask the right questions yet.”

-My claim led to a dare, which led to a simple prototype.
-ABC labels a few examples (selected at random), then sorted them into “best” and “rest”.
-It then uses a simple Bayes classifier to decide what to label next (ABC always grabs the next example that is  most likely to be “best” and least likely to be “rest”).
-After each labeling, ABC rebuilds its “best” and “rest” models, and the cycle repeated.
-Afterwards, ABC  builds a  regressions tree from the labeled examples.
+My claim led to a dare, which led to a prototype.
+ABC sorts a few labelled examples into “best” and “rest”.
+A simple Bayes classifier decides what to look at next (ABC always grabs the next example that is  most likely to be “best” and least likely to be “rest”).
+After each labeling, ABC rebuilds “best” and “rest” models, and the cycle repeated.
+After just a few dozen labellings, ABC  builds a regressions tree from the labeled examples.
 This summarizes the reasoning into a clear and compact explanation.

 To say the least, ABC is far simpler (and orders of magnitude faster) than alternatives like large language models, Gaussian Processes, or evolutionary reinforcement learning.
 ABC is just 300 lines of Python and does not need heavy libraries like pandas or scikit-learn.

-In a result supporting “less is more”, the first time we tried it, ABC found near-optimal car designs after labeling just 20–30 examples.
+But in a result supporting “less is more”, the first time we tried it, ABC found near-optimal car designs after labeling just 20–30 examples.
 Its decision tree could explain what was happening, enabling human understanding and critique.
-Because it's so small, ABC is well-suited for teaching AI and SE scripting principles.
-And because it's so fast to run and easy to modify, ABC is a productive tool for state-of-the-art research in search-based optimization.
+Because it's so small, ABC is well-suited for teaching principles of AI and SE scripting.
+And because it's so fast to run and easy to modify, ABC is a productive tool for state-of-the-art research.

 This suprising success of ABC lead to another question: